 With regard to the consumption of alcohol by students, it is the College's intention that its policies comply with state and local laws governing the use, distribution, and consumption of alcohol.
-For example, state law prohibits:

-- persons under twenty-one (21) from buying, being furnished, and consuming alcoholic beverages or possessing them in a public place with limited exceptions; - · the misrepresentation of age or falsification of identification cards or use of another person's identification; and - the opening or consumption of alcoholic beverages in a moving vehicle.
+For example, state law prohibits: persons under twenty-one (21) from buying, being furnished, and consuming alcoholic beverages or possessing them in a public place with limited exceptions; the misrepresentation of age or falsification of identification cards or use of another person's identification; and the opening or consumption of alcoholic beverages in a moving vehicle.

 The College recognizes that some of its students are twenty-one (21) or older and therefore are permitted to consume alcohol under state law.
 In order to regulate the availability, furnishing, and consumption of alcohol by these students who are twenty-one (21) or older, the College has promulgated specific rules and regulations regarding the limitations and restrictions about drinking on College-owned or -controlled property or as a part of any College off-campus activity.
-These regulations are set forth specifically in section A of the Student Regulations.
+These regulations are set forth under provision 2 of the Prohibited and Restricted Content section in Kenyon College Student Handbook.